 - Available year-round

-- Teaching English, Childcare or Outdoor Work project options
+- Teaching English, Childcare and Outdoor Work projects

-- Based in and around Chiang Rai, the northernmost province of Thailand
+- Projects located in and around Chiang Rai, the northernmost province of Thailand

 - On-site dormitory-style accommodation or homestay experience

 - Program fees include airport pick-up, orientation, accommodation, meals and 24/7 in-country support

 - Program fees from US$320 for 1 week (approximately £230)

 - Between 5 and 15 volunteers start in Thailand each month

 - Most affordable fees - as the world leader in affordable volunteer travel, we’re able to keep our fees low by partnering with a local organisation in Thailand to support meaningful community projects and local employment.